Suppose you suffered injuries in an accident that was someone else’s fault.

 Since the third-party payer does not join in the legal efforts to obtain the settlement, their recovery is reduced by the amount of the attorney’s reasonable legal expenses.

-Contact the Law Office of Chuck Geerhart
+Contact the Personal Injury Lawyers at The Law Office of Chuck Geerhart

 If you could be dealing with a medical lien or other lien arising out of your personal injury claim, it is essential that you contact an attorney.